Filtering crosstalk from bath non-Markovianity via spacetime classical shadows: Introduction

 In this Letter, we establish a systematic, concrete, and efficient approach to the two pragmatic questions: (1) if non-Markovian dynamics are detected across different timescales for a qubit, do they come from neighbouring qubits or a nearby bath?
-And (2) how can we determine when two qubits are coupled to a shared bath generating common cause non-Markovian effects, versus independent sources or direct interaction?
+And (2) how can we determine when two qubits are coupled to a shared bath generating common cause non-Markovian effects.
 The solutions here have highly practical implications.
-Namely, whether curbing the correlated effects is achievable through more intricate control of the various subsystem, or whether more careful attention needs to be paid to defects in the fabrication process~\cite{winick2021simulating,wei2022hamiltonian}.
-Up to this point, attempts to answer the first question have been mostly heuristic: detect non-Markovian behaviour, and then search through candidate explanations of the underlying physics to see whether this explains the phenomena~\cite{tripathi2022suppression,Sarovar2020detectingcrosstalk,krinner2020benchmarking}.
-But this approach is not scalable, and highly model-dependent.
-Process tensor tomography (PTT) is a recently developed generalisation to quantum process tomography, and can guarantee an answer to these questions and more, but the number of experiments required grows as $\mathcal{O}(d^{2kn+n})$ to find correlations across $k$ steps over $n$ qudits~\cite{white2022non}.
+Namely, whether curbing the correlated effects is achievable through control or fabrication methods \cite{winick2021simulating,wei2022hamiltonian}.
+Process tensor tomography (PTT) is a recently developed generalisation to quantum process tomography, and can guarantee an answer to these questions and more, but the number of experiments required grows as $\mathcal{O}(d^{2kn+N})$ to find correlations across $k$ steps over $N$ qudits~\cite{white2022non}.

+The basic premise of our work is to apply the method of classical shadows~\cite{huang-shadow} to PTT, resolving these problems.
+The classical shadow philosophy implements randomised single-shot measurements to learn properties of a state, granting access to an exponentially larger pool of observables at fixed locality.
+Employing this, instead of reconstructing the whole multi-time process for an entire quantum register, we can estimate and analyse each of the fixed-weight process marginals.
+Marginalising over a measurement is equivalent to measuring and throwing the outcome away.
+To marginalise over a process input is equivalent to inputting a maximally mixed state.
+Hence, these are maximal depolarising channels at no extra cost, which act as causal breaks on controllable systems.